Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Clients SHOULD use `@id` to track [=period=], [=adaptation set=] and [=representation=] identity across MPD updates.

 The presence or absence of `MPD@minimumUpdatePeriod` SHALL be used by a service to signal whether the MPD might be updated (with presence indicating potential for future updates).
-The value of this field indicates the validity duration of the present text of the MPD.
+The value of this field indicates the validity duration of the present text of the MPD, starting from `MPD@publishTime`.

 Clients SHALL process state changes that occur during the MPD validity duration.
 For example new [=media segments=] will become [=available=] over time if they are referenced by the MPD and old ones become unavailable, even without an MPD update.